linkeddatacenter/kees/implementation.md

 ## KEES Vocabulary

 The **KEES vocabulary** defines few new terms in the  http://linkeddata.center/kees/v1#  namespace ( usual prefix *kees:*).
-It consists of few OWL classes, mainly derived from existing ontologies.
+It consists of few terms, mainly derived from existing ontologies:

 ![uml](v1/images/uml.png)

-`kees:KnowledgeBaseDescription`
-: is a document that contains the description of the knowledge base with the purpose of publishing and transferring knowledge base building information.
-It is a subclass of a [void:DatasetDescription](https://www.w3.org/TR/void/#void-file)

-`kees:BootActivity`, `kees:IngestionActivity`, `kees:ReasoningActivity`, `kees:EnrichingActivity`, `kees:PublishingActivity`, `kees:VersioningActivity`
+"`kees:KnowledgeGraph` is a subclass of [sd:Service](https://www.w3.org/TR/sparql11-service-description/#sd-Service), indicating that the annotated subject represents a service compliant with the KEES protocol.
+It can offer a variety of optional properties, empowering a KEES-compliant agent to signal the completion of a window within a KEES cycle. `kees:KnowledgeGraph` represents a *singleton*; for each Graph Store, only one `sd:endpoint` can be associated with an instance of this class.

+`kees:Activity`
+: is a subclass of [prov:Activity](https://www.w3.org/TR/prov-o/#Activity) that annotates an action performed by a KEES compliant agent

+`kees:Boot`, `kees:Ingestion`, `kees:Reasoning`, `kees:Enriching`, `kees:Publishing`, `kees:Versioning`
-: are subclasses of [prov:Activity](https://www.w3.org/TR/prov-o/#Activity) related to the KEES cycle windows
+: are subclasses of [prov:Activity](https://www.w3.org/TR/prov-o/#Activity) related to specific KEES cycle windows activities

 Besides classes, KEES vocabulary defines some individuals:

-`kees:trust`
+`kees:trustLevel`
 : it is a predefined  instance of [dqv:Metric](https://www.w3.org/TR/vocab-dqv/#dqv:Metric) to be used in a [dqv:QualityMeasurement](https://www.w3.org/TR/vocab-dqv/#dqv:QualityMeasurement) to define a trust level in a [dqv:UserQualityFeedback](https://www.w3.org/TR/vocab-dqv/#dqv:UserQualityFeedback)  according with the [Data Quality Vocabulary](https://www.w3.org/TR/vocab-dqv/).
+The `dqv:value` property is expected to be a xsd:decimal in the range 0-1

 `kees:append` and `kees:replace`
 : state two instances of [dct:AccrualPolicy](https://www.dublincore.org/specifications/dublin-core/collection-description/accrual-policy/): *append* policy affirms that,  if new facts found,